 Misconception #2: Automation will replace people with machines or robots.

 SANS Report: Automation allows security experts to focus on more important aspects of the security life cycle.
 In this survey, automation doesn’t appear to negatively affect staffing.
 For the most part, respondents see automation as allowing them to explore new areas and to concentrate on more strategic endeavors.

-D3: This is a point we’ve often made about security automation, or SOAR in general.
+D3: This is a point we’ve often made about incident response automation, or SOAR in general.
 It’s not about getting rid of your security people; it’s about freeing up those people to do interesting work that actually requires their expertise, instead of chasing after meaningless alerts all day.

 Misconception #3: Existing tools can be easily integrated to automate anything.

 SANS Report: The integration of disparate tools and technologies to achieve crucial interoperability appears to be a more pressing concern for respondents than staffing.
 This can create risk and possible uncertainty in budgeting for automation, as the specific requirements for interoperability are not well-understood.

 Taxonomies are typically applied to data within security technology—this is a much larger issue than it is for automation alone, and there is no standardization in sight.
 The end customers interested in automation need to know that the tools they use can typically be made to work regardless of the taxonomy, and other complexities around integration—but the benefit may not be worth the effort, and there are solutions with offerings that can help alleviate some of the pain of integration.